Chemistry for Undergraduate Students

 - Agriculture and food industries

-Florida Tech offers four options for students with an interest in chemistry.
+Florida Tech offers several program options for students with an interest in chemistry.
 This flexibility allows you to customize your learning experience to best fit your academic interests and career goals.
 We also offer a chemistry minor.
-Click on each degree option below to learn more.

 All chemistry majors conduct at least one semester of hands-on research under the mentorship of a faculty member.
 You can read about our faculty and their research projects to learn more.
 We encourage our students to get involved in research as early in their college career as possible and some even begin in their first year at Florida Tech.
 Research at Florida Tech often leads to students earning internships and other opportunities in industry and government laboratories.